kmisiunas/particle-linking-klab/README.md

 ------------
  - JVM 1.6 or 1.7
  - Recommended to have BLAS or LAPACK installed
- - Scala 2.10 (for compilation)
+ - Scala 2.10.3 (for compilation)
  - SBT 0.13 (for compilation)

 Authors
 -------
 Karolis Misiunas
-km558@cam.ac.uk or k.misiunas@gmail.com
+k.misiunas@gmail.com